This Writing Workshop will cover run-on and long sentences, wordy sentences, and adapting to your audience.

 When you communicate ideas, you need to adapt the way you present those thoughts so they suit the audience.
 The way you would explain climate change to your grandmother is different from the way you would explain it to a room full of scientists (unless, of course, Grandma is a scientist).

 The information that follows is intended to help you think broadly about your assigned audiences now and in the future.
 Don't answer the following questions as if the GEOG 438W instructor is always "the audience."

-Parallel structure clarifies writing by creating patterns that readers can easily follow.
+Parallel structure clarifies writing by creating patterns that readers can easily follow (think of how important this will be in your Public Artifact assignment!
 It demonstrates that the ideas the author is presenting have equal importance.
-As noted earlier in this course, parallel structure can also help develop coherence within paragraphs.
+Parallel structure can also help develop coherence within paragraphs.